Mapping the landscape of histomorphological cancer phenotypes using self-supervised learning on unlabeled, unannotated pathology slides: Online Methods

-We make use of the publicly available pipeline DeepPATH \cite{coudray2018classification} to divide each WSI into non-overlapping tiles of $224\times224$ at $5$X magnification (with tiles re-sampled to ensure $2.016 \mu m$ per pixel), filter out images with less than 60\% tissue in total area, and apply stain normalization \cite{Reinhard2001}.
+We used the publicly available pipeline DeepPATH \cite{coudray2018classification} to divide each WSI into non-overlapping tiles of $224\times224$ at $5$X magnification (with tiles re-sampled to ensure $2.016 \mu m$ per pixel) and at $20$X magnification (with tiles re-sampled to ensure $0.504 \mu m$ per pixel), filtered out images with less than 60\% tissue in total area (considering background pixels those which average grey-level is above 230), and applied stain normalization using Reinhard's method \cite{Reinhard2001}, which aims to match the mean and standard deviation of an image to a target.
+Instead of normalizing to a given image reference, the average values of 100 random tiles from the TCGA dataset were taken as the target value.